-As a fitness coach, one of the most common questions I get from clients is whether combining fat burners and pre-workout supplements is okay.
+As a doctor, one of the most common questions I get from patients is whether combining fat burners and pre-workout supplements is okay.

 My answer is usually yes, but it's not that simple.